geropl/github-mcp-go/memory-bank/activeContext.md

    - Created test fixtures for repository, pull request, and file operations
    - Using dummy tokens for playback mode
    - Sanitizing sensitive information in cassettes
+   - Taking an iterative approach: make one test case work, then move to the next
+   - Starting with the "happy path" test cases before error cases

 4. **Tool Implementation Priority**
    - Repository operations (completed)